draftdev/startup-marketing-checklist/marketing-checklist.md

 - [ ] Run an engagement contest with prizes or free products for winners.
 - [ ] Buy email or lead lists.
+- [ ] Run [retargeting ads](https://retargeter.com/what-is-retargeting-and-how-does-it-work) to target users who have been to your site before.

 ## Recurring